stepan-a/covid-19/README.md

 Bientot cette page n'existera plus.
 **Vous pourrez retrouver le dashboard via ce lien : [guillaumerozier.fr](http://www.guillaumerozier.fr).**

 # :warning: Deprecated!
-This page will move soon
+This page will soon be removed
 **A new website has been built.
 Please use it instead of this page : [guillaumerozier.fr](http://www.guillaumerozier.fr).**

 # Contents